natureblocks/open-impact-standards/README.md

 }
 ````
 __Checkpoint object type:__
-- `alias` should be a human-readable name followed by a 4-digit hashtag to ensure uniqueness.
-E.g. "humanReadableName#0000"
+- `alias` should be a unique, human-readable name.
 - The `description` should provide more information about the significance of the `Checkpoint`.
 - The `dependencies` array can include `Dependency` objects and/or `CheckpointReference` objects.
+- To prevent redundancies, a lone `CheckpointReference` cannot be the only item in `Checkpoint.dependencies`.
-- `gate_type` is not required when the number of items in the `dependencies` array is 1.
+- `gate_type` should not be specified when the number of items in the `dependencies` array is 1.
 ````
 type Checkpoint {
+    id: integer,
     alias: string,
     description: string,
-    gate_type: GateType,
+    gate_type?*: GateType,
     dependencies: [Dependency | CheckpointReference], }
 ````